Do you know how to keep your customers satisfied?

 How Personal Touch Empowers Businesses

-48. 68% of customers said that a pleasant representative was key to their recent positive service experiences, while 62% said that a representative’s knowledge or resourcefulness was key. – American ExpressTweet this
+48. 68% of customers said that a pleasant representative was key to their recent positive service experiences. – American ExpressTweet this

 49. 75% of customers believe it takes too long to reach a live agent. – Harris InteractiveTweet this